Guide to Preventing and Treating Gingivitis

-This toothbrush promotes 45 degree alignment which removes 99.9% of plaque and disease-causing bacteria from below gum the line.
+This toothbrush promotes 45-degree alignment which removes 99.9% of plaque and disease-causing bacteria from below gum the line.

-The package includes 3 Genuine Oral-B Sensitive Gum Care Electric Toothbrush with extra soft bristles which is good for sensitive gums and also provides a superior and gentle clean.
+The package includes 3 Genuine Oral-B Sensitive Gum Care Electric Toothbrush with extra soft bristles which are good for sensitive gums and also provides a superior and gentle clean.
 Plus, it is the #1 dentist-recommended toothbrush brand worldwide.